henry-luo/mark/docs/mark-model.md

 Besides the above POJO behaviors, there are some additional prototype functions defined to work with the data model:

-- `length()`: returns the number of content items stored in the Mark object.
+- `.length`: when `length` property is not defined on the object, it returns the number of content items stored in the Mark object; otherwise, it returns the value of the `length` property.
+You can use `Mark.lengthOf()` to get the content length, when `length` property is defined on the object.
-- `contents()`: returns the list of content items stored in the Mark object.
+- `.contents()`: returns the list of content items stored in the Mark object.
-- `parent()`: returns the parent object of current Mark object.
+- `.parent()`: returns the parent object of current Mark object.
-- `source(options)`: shorthand for stringifying the Mark object.
+- `.source(options)`: shorthand for stringifying current Mark object.
-- `text()`: returns a string, which is the concatenation of all descendant text content items.
+- `.text()`: returns a string, which is the concatenation of all descendant text content items.

+As Mark object is array-like, most functional JS code that works with array-like data, can be work with Mark object without change.
+The following API functions are directly mapped to those from `Array.prototype`.

+- `.filter(callback, thisArg)`: mapped to JS `Array.prototype.filter`.
-- `filter(callback, thisArg)`: similar to JS `Array.prototype.filter` that iterates through the content items.
+- `.map(callback, thisArg)`: mapped to JS `Array.prototype.map`.
+- `.reduce(callback)`: mapped to JS `Array.prototype.reduce`.
-- `map(callback, thisArg)`: similar to JS `Array.prototype.map` that iterates through the content items.
+- `.every(callback, thisArg)`: mapped to JS `Array.prototype.every`.
-- `reduce(callback)`: similar to JS `Array.prototype.reduce` that iterates through the content items.
+- `.some(callback, thisArg)`: mapped to JS `Array.prototype.some`.
-- `every(callback, thisArg)`: similar to JS `Array.prototype.every` that iterates through the content items.
+- `.each(callback, thisArg)`: mapped to JS `Array.prototype.forEach`.
-- `some(callback, thisArg)`: similar to JS `Array.prototype.some` that iterates through the content items.
+- `.forEach(callback, thisArg)`: mapped to JS `Array.prototype.forEach`.
+- `.includes(searchElement, fromIndex)`: mapped to JS `Array.prototype.includes`.
+- `.indexOf(searchElement, fromIndex)`: mapped to JS `Array.prototype.indexOf`.
-- `each(callback, thisArg)`: similar to JS `Array.prototype.forEach` that iterates through the content items.
+- `.lastIndexOf(callback, thisArg)`: mapped to JS `Array.prototype.lastIndexOf`.
+- `.slice(begin, end)`: mapped to JS `Array.prototype.slice`.

-When these API functions are overridden by properties of same name, you can still call them from the `Mark.prototype`, e.g.`Mark.prototype.length.call(markObj)`.
+When these API functions are overridden by properties of same name, you can still call them from the `Mark.prototype`, e.g.`Mark.prototype.contents.call(markObj)`.

 ### 3.2 Static API

 There are a few important API functions defined on the static Mark object:

+- `Mark.lengthOf(markObj)`: returns the content length of a Mark object.
 - `Mark.parse('string', options)`: parses a string into Mark object.
 It takes an optional parameter `options`.
 - `Mark.stringify(markObj, options)`: serialize the Mark object back into string.
 It takes an optional parameter `options`.
-  - `options.omitComma`: tells whether comma between properties and array items should be omitted in the output.
-Default: `false`.
   - `options.space`: may be used to control spacing in the final string.
 If it is a number, successive levels in the stringification will each be indented by this many space characters (up to 10).
 If it is a string, successive levels will be indented by this string (or the first 10 characters of it).

 Mark does not support `reviver` function defined in `JSON.parse()`, and `replacer` function defined in `JSON.stringify()`.
 They are not structured nor secure way to serialize and deserialize custom data types.